cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

    Starts simulation execution and waits for all entities to finish, i.e. until all entities threads reach non-RUNNABLE state or there are no more events in the future event queue.

-   \ **Note**\ : This method should be called just after all the entities have been setup and added.
+   \ **Note**\ : This method should be called only after all the entities have been setup and added.
 The method blocks until the simulation is ended.

    :throws UnsupportedOperationException: When the simulation has already run once.
 If you paused the simulation and wants to resume it, you must use \ :java:ref:`resume()`\  instead of calling the current method.
    :return: the last clock time

+   **See also:** :java:ref:`.startSync()`

+startSync
+^^^^^^^^^

+.. java:method::  void startSync()
+   :outertype: Simulation

+   Starts simulation execution in synchronous mode, retuning immediately.
+You need to call \ :java:ref:`runFor(double)`\  method subsequently to actually process simulation steps. \ **Note**\ : This method should be called only after all the entities have been setup and added.
+The method returns immediately after preparing the internal state of the simulation.

+   :throws UnsupportedOperationException: When the simulation has already run once.
+If you paused the simulation and wants to resume it, you must use \ :java:ref:`resume()`\  instead of calling the current method.

+   **See also:** :java:ref:`.runFor(double)`

 terminate
 ^^^^^^^^^